 - Detection of occult fracture following nondiagnostic radiographs at high-risk/weight bearing sites:

 - Upper extremity:

 - Scaphoid

 - Lunate

 - Lower extremity:

 - Femoral neck, proximal femur

 - Tibia (anterior/lateral/plateau)

 - Patella

 - Talus

 - Navicular

 - Metatarsal base (second and fifth digits)

 - Great toe sesamoid

 - Calcaneus (in individuals when imaging will direct the timing of return to athletic activity)

-- Preoperative evaluation of intra-articular or Salter-Harris (growth plate) fractures when radiographs are insufficient for surgical planning
+- Evaluation of supracondylar, intra-articular, or Salter-Harris (growth plate) fractures when radiographs are

+insufficient for management

 - To assess fracture healing for delayed union or nonunion when radiographs are nondiagnostic

-- MRI upper extremity (joint or non-joint); MRI lower extremity - CT upper or lower extremity for preoperative planning - CT upper or lower extremity for detection of occult fracture when MRI cannot be performed - CT upper extremity (joint or non-joint) for delayed union or nonunion of the scaphoid as an alternative to MRI
+- MRI upper extremity (joint or non-joint); MRI lower extremity - CT upper or lower extremity for preoperative planning - CT upper or lower extremity for detection of occult fracture when MRI cannot be performed - CT upper extremity (joint or non-joint) for delayed union or nonunion of the scaphoid as an alternative to MRI - CT lower extremity as an alternative to MRI for evaluation of tibial plateau fracture

 Though MRI is often more sensitive than radiography in detecting occult fractures, radiography remains the initial study of choice for clinically suspected fractures with good specificity (greater than 88%) but limited sensitivity (less than 56%).
-13,14 CT is often the preferred modality for evaluation of displaced fractures and subluxations, whereas stress fractures and some incomplete and non-displaced fractures may be better imaged with MRI.
+CT is often the preferred modality for evaluation of displaced fractures and subluxations, whereas stress fractures and some incomplete and non-displaced fractures may be better imaged with MRI.

-While many types of stress fractures are diagnosed clinically and managed conservatively, 15 high-risk fracture sites are susceptible to nonunion. ^{16, 17} Early diagnosis is important, as these fractures may require prolonged immobilization or surgical intervention.
-16 Advanced imaging, preferably MRI, is indicated when radiographs are nondiagnostic to support this management change.
+While many types of stress fractures are diagnosed clinically and managed conservatively, high-risk fracture sites are susceptible to nonunion.
+Early diagnosis is important, as these fractures may require prolonged immobilizationor surgical intervention.
+Advanced imaging, preferably MRI, is indicated when radiographs are nondiagnostic to support this management change.